Text from The Saint Andrew Daily Missal,

 During a Celebration of Mass, at the moment of the giving of Communion, in which a glass Chalice was being administered, some pagans entered the Church and shattered the Chalice in question.
 Donatus, after intense Prayer, collected all of the fragments and joined them together.
 There was a piece missing from the bottom of the Chalice; miraculously, however, nothing spilled from it.
 Astounded, seventy-nine pagans converted to Christianity.

-A month after this episode, the Prefect of Arezzo, Quadratian, arrested Hilarian the Monk and Donatus.
-Hilarian was Martyred on 16 July 362 A.D., and Donatus was beheaded on 7 August at Arezzo.
+A month after this, the Prefect of Arezzo, Quadratian, arrested Hilarian the Monk and Donatus.
+Hilarian was Martyred on 16 July 362 A.D., and Donatus was beheaded on 7 August 362 A.D., at Arezzo, Italy.

 Saint Donatus Catholic Church,